Career and Technical Teacher Education

 - The College Route

 South Seattle College provides the Business & Industry Route enabling a teacher candidate with extensive professional experience (documentation of 6,000 hours of paid occupational experience in a specialty or sub-category area is required) and completion of this CTE Teacher Certification Preparation Program to teach high school Career and Technical Education classes.
+Here is an information sheet on the pathways of study.

 Our program is based on the requirements in the Washington Administrative Code WAC 181-77-041.
 You can read the full requirements at the State of Washington Web site or learn more about the process at the Office of the Superintendent of Public Instruction Web site.